ONLYOFFICE/docspace-api-sdk-javascript/docs/SettingsLoginSettingsApi.md

-# Api.SettingsLoginSettingsApi
+# DocspaceApiTypescript.SettingsLoginSettingsApi

-All URIs are relative to *http://http:*
+All URIs are relative to *http://localhost:8092*

 Method | HTTP request | Description
 ------------- | ------------- | -------------